Location and Access

 Air

-Ciudad Obregón international airport located at 111 km (~75 min drive) from site
+Ciudad Obregón International Airport is located 111 km (~75 min drive) from the mine

 Road

-Connected by 14 km access road to a paved highway
+Connected by a 14 km access road to a paved highway

 Rail